MicheleTobias/workshop-field-papers/README.md

 In this workshop, we'll be using a printed map workflow to collect our knowledge of some aspect of the UC Davis campus.

 # What is Field Papers?
 What is [Field Papers](http://fieldpapers.org/about)?
-Field papers is an online tool that manages the participatory workflow that uses printed maps to collect information from printing maps, to georeferencing, and finally data digitizing using [OpenStreetMap](https://www.openstreetmap.org/) editing tools.
+Field papers is an online tool built by [Stamen Design](http://www.stamen.com/) that manages the participatory workflow that uses printed maps to collect information from printing maps, to georeferencing, and finally data digitizing using [OpenStreetMap](https://www.openstreetmap.org/) editing tools.

 ## Workflow Overview